atomjump/loop-server/README.md

 **db** **scaleUp**: For different forums you can refer to completely different databases, to remove the heavy write usage in a multi-read/single write database server farm.
 This is an array of alternative db/hosts, which are used if a given regular expression is detected in the forum's name.

+**db** **maxConcurrentUsers**: Caps the number of users at a certain number of concurrent connections, and does not try to open the forum if there are too many users, providing a warning to come back later.
+Ver >= 2.8.1

 **db** **scaleUp** **labelRegExp**: This is a javascript/PHP regular expression that changes the database used for this forum.
 E.g. "^hello", would detect the forums 'hello_there', 'hello_anything' etc. Then the standard db details can be entered for this case i.e. 'name','hosts','user','pass','port','deleteDeletes','timezone','serviceHome'.
 You can also have different set of plugins with a unique 'plugins' array (Ver >= 1.9.5).

 **db** **ssl**: Makes the connection to the database encrypted.
 Ver >= 1.9.5